gauravgrover95/woocommerce-smartsheets/README.md

 ## Lets take a Demo ##
-Here i am leaving some screenshots to guide you through the demo for the usage of the add-n.
+Here i am leaving some screenshots to guide you through the demo for the usage of the add-on.

 For Screenshots click [here](http://imgur.com/a/4GVeJ)